 The drill down into sectors and detailed aspects of your portfolio is similar to the Morningstar x-ray tool and is a great way to uncover holes in your diversification strategy.

 The You IndexTM allows you to compare your investments against various benchmarks.
 For example, after a market drop the S&P fell -3.19%, while my portfolio only dropped -1.9%, due to its conservative allocation.

 Good Personal Capital App, mobile and tablet access.

 As the Personal Capital financial and investment software is free and set up is quick, it’s worth a try.

 All assumptions are based upon past data.
 There is no guarantee that the past performance of any asset classes will continue into the future.
-(In my opinion, although the U.S. stock market performance has hovered around 9% for the last 85 years there’s no assurance this equity out-performance will continue, especially with slowing U.S. economic growth.)
+(In my opinion, although the U.S. stock market performance has hovered around 9% for the last 85 years there’s no assurance this equity out-performance will continue, especially after the recent out-of the-ordinary bull market)

 Their assumptions are a bit aggressive for my taste, even for the moderate portfolio.
 The investment check-up, using historical assumptions doesn’t jive with my personal preference of capital preservation over growth.
 Maybe if I indicated a desire for a more conservative portfolio, then my results would have been more in line with my preferences.

 The historical reports only go back two years.
 For more extensive reporting capabilities you might add Quicken to your investment management tool kit.